Michael Opoku Agyeman

 We look for applicants with A-Level Maths at grade C or above, or Engineering at BTEC or T Level.

 Applicants will be expected to have achieved GCSE Mathematics (or equivalent) at grade C or above.
-We welcome international applicants and applications from students with a range of non-traditional educational or professional qualifications.
+We welcome international applicants and applications from students with a range of non-traditional educational or professional qualifications, and also applications from students with a mix of A levels and BTEC/Cambridge Technical qualifications.

 For information on how to apply to study with us, please see our How to Apply page.